lukenewman/Happnin/README.md

 #Happnin

-Please head over to the product site at [happnin.herokuapp.com](http://happnin.herokuapp.com) to learn more about the app.
+Please head over to the [product site](http://happnin.herokuapp.com) to learn more about the app.

 ###To-Do
 1. Implement the rating system